jleinonen/jleinonen.github.io/about.md

 0. Localized analysis of cloud optical depth and droplet radius from MODIS observations.
 At *Asia Oceania Geosciences Society 12th Annual Meeting, Singapore*, 2015.
-0. Linking snowflake microphysics and radar scat- tering models.
+0. Linking snowflake microphysics and radar scattering models.
 At *URSI Commission F Specialist Symposium on Microwave Remote Sensing of the Earth, Oceans, and Atmosphere, Espoo, Finland*, 2013.
 0. GPM activities in Finland.
 At *5th International Workshop for GPM Ground Validation, Toronto, Ontario, Canada*, 2012.